 The Senate Resolution commends Louisiana Supreme Court Justice John Michael Guidry for receiving the prestigious 2025 David A. Hamilton Lifetime Achievement Award at the Louisiana State Bar Association's 40th annual Pro Bono Publico & Children's Law Awards Ceremony.
 This award recognizes individuals who have shown a strong commitment to pro bono activities and have made significant contributions to the pro bono movement in Louisiana, particularly in ensuring access to justice for the poor and disenfranchised.
 Justice Guidry's extensive career includes 27 years in the judiciary, with notable roles such as the first African American Chief Judge of the First Circuit Court of Appeal and the fourth African American to serve on the Louisiana Supreme Court.

-The resolution highlights Justice Guidry's educational background, including his degrees from Louisiana State University and Southern University Law Center, as well as his previous experience as a legislative assistant, assistant parish attorney, and his tenure in the Louisiana House of Representatives and Senate.
-The Senate expresses its appreciation for Justice Guidry's leadership and service to the state, emphasizing the importance of his contributions to the legal community and the promotion of justice for all citizens, regardless of their financial circumstances.
-A copy of the resolution will be transmitted to Justice Guidry to acknowledge this honor.
+The resolution highlights Justice Guidry's educational background, including his bachelor's degree from Louisiana State University and his Juris Doctor from Southern University Law Center, as well as his previous experience as a legislative assistant and assistant parish attorney.
+It acknowledges his election to the Louisiana House of Representatives and the State Senate, his decade in private practice, and his election as a judge.
+The resolution concludes by directing that a copy be transmitted to Justice Guidry, further emphasizing the Senate's recognition of his achievements and contributions to the legal community in Louisiana.